dslab-epfl/svshi/README.md

 ```
 svshi
 Secure and Verified Smart Home Infrastructure
   task <command>           The task to run.
 Can be passed as is.
-Possible options are 'run', 'compile', 'generateBindings', 'generateApp', 'listApps' and 'version'.
-The argument is not case sensitive.
+Possible options are 'run', 'compile', 'generateBindings', 'generateApp', 'removeApp', 'listApps' and 'version'.
+This argument is not case sensitive.
   -f --ets-file <str>      The ETS project file to use for the tasks 'compile' and 'generateBindings'
   -d --devices-json <str>  The devices prototypical structure JSON file to use for the task 'generateApp'
-  -n --app-name <str>      The app name to use for the task 'generateApp'
+  -n --app-name <str>      The app name to use for the tasks 'generateApp' and 'removeApp'
   -a --address <str>       The KNX address to use for the task 'run'.
 The correct format is 'address:port' (ex: 192.168.1.1:5555)
   --no-colors              The flag to disable output coloring
+  --all                    The flag to remove all apps for the task 'removeApp'
 ```

 Available commands are: